 Peter Thiel has argued that vertically integrated, complex monopolies are an “under-explored modality of technological progress.”
 Historically, companies that were able to accomplish monopolistic vertical integration were capital-intensive hardware companies.
 Prominent examples include Standard Oil, Ford, Intel, Tesla, and SpaceX.
 Thiel continues:

 For Figure, vertical integration solves for both cost and speed.
 By taking control of its design, supply chain, and manufacturing processes, Figure can “reduce individual humanoid unit costs through high-rate volume manufacturing” and prevent go-to-market delays caused by third-party suppliers or manufacturers.
-As of August 2024, with full vertical integration in place, Adock plans to drive low-cost, high-volume production by 2025.
+As of August 2024, with full vertical integration in place, Adcock plans to drive low-cost, high-volume production in 2025.
 In an industry where cost efficiency and rapid innovations are critical, vertical integration enables Figure to scale effectively.

 Figure’s vertical integration is further supported by trends in manufacturing on-shoring and favorable federal policies, particularly in technology-focused sectors like electric and factory manufacturing.
 Legislation such as the Infrastructure Investment and Jobs Act ($1.2 trillion in direct spending and incentives), the Inflation Reduction Act ($370 billion in tax incentives), and the CHIPS Act ($50 billion in direct spending) have made domestic manufacturing increasingly attractive amid rising geopolitical risks.
 By establishing local manufacturing in the US, Figure can take advantage of government incentives, subsidies, and partnerships aimed at bolstering domestic industrial capacity, enhancing its vertical integration efforts.